Zany80/fips-scas/README.md

 Assembler and linker for z80.

+## Fips version

+This is a fipsified version for use as a library.
+Please, PLEASE DO NOT try to use this as a PROGRAM!
+If you need a z80 assembler/linker, please use [the standard scas build](https://github.com/knightos/scas)!

 ## Status

 Nearly done.
 We'd like to get relative labels working so it can compile the